verhagen/activity-tracker-notebook/src/documentation/activity.md

 - :id: Identifier
   This is required, and identifies where the activity is about.
 - :hourglass: Duration
-  This is not required, but is very important!
-This tells how much time is spent on the activity.
+  This is optional, but very useful!
+It tells how much time is spent on the activity.
 - :clipboard: Description
-  This is optional and can be used to give some more background about the activity.
+  This is optional and can be used to give some additional background about the activity.

 ### When

 When writing down activities, this is mostly done on a daily base.
-This makes it easy to remember as well as to see, if a new entry was already made for a particular day.
+This makes it easy to see, if a new entry was already made for a particular day.

-possible to easily look up
-when time was spent on what activities.

-To make
-To know when time was spent on a certain activity, it's required to know
+This makes it possible to lookup when time has been spent on a certain activity.

-Although the duration is most important, the moment in time is also relevant.
-So when spending time on a activity, it is important on which day that was done!
-Each activity should therefore record

 ## Activity Identifier

 An activity must have an activity identifier.
-Some examples of an activity could be: `cooking`, `working`, `shopping`, `study`.
+Some examples of an activity could be: `cooking`, `working`, `running`, `study`.
 These are very generic activities, which is OK, but to make them more useful a more specific identifier is better.
-Maybe one like to read back what was cooked on a certain moment.
+Maybe one likes to read back what was cooked on a certain moment.
 Maybe it was 'goulash' or 'spätzle', these identifiers would become `cooking.goulash` and `cooking.spätzle`.
 This way one can find back when what was cooked, but also how many times, it has been cooked this month,  this year or in the last 90 days.